 Once we’ve determined the cause of your TMD, we will take the necessary steps to alleviate pain and discomfort.
 We will suggest an over-the-counter or prescription medication and/or a night guard.

-With Orange Dental Town, you no longer have to suffer from TMD.
+With Petri Dental, you no longer have to suffer from TMD.
 Call us today at (714) 881-5500 to make an appointment.